kvafy/static-web-server/README.md

 ... or compile uberjar and run the web server from standalone jar file:

     $ lein uberjar
-    # make sure that 'resources' directory is in your current working directory
     $ java -jar target/static-web-server-0.1.0-SNAPSHOT-standalone.jar <port>

+When running the web server, in both cases make sure that the 'resources' directory is in your current working directory.

-Open your browser on address http://localhost:port and enjoy your website.
+Open address http://localhost:port in a browser and enjoy your website.